jlpteaching/ECS154B/modules/Processor Architecture/_posts/2000-04-01-pipelined.md

 Now that we understand the basics of pipelining, let's look at some of the limitations and requirements to implement real system.

+{% include prompt.html content="
+Before the next section, think about if three are any combinations of instructions that might cause problems for the pipelined implementation.

+Can you think of a metaphor with the laundry example above?
+Or maybe some other example of pipelining in 'real life'?
+"
+%}

 Note: these lectures will be useful when completing [Part II](https://github.com/jlpteaching/dinocpu-wq21/blob/master/assignments/assignment-3.md#part-ii-implementing-forwarding) of [assignment 3](https://github.com/jlpteaching/dinocpu-wq21/blob/master/assignments/assignment-3.md).

 ### Limits of our basic pipelined design and data hazards